-We’ve discovered the perfect solution for keeping our chickens warm in winter, keeping their coop clean with minimal cleaning, and making compost.
-It’s called the deep litter method, and everyone should be doing it!
+We’ve discovered the perfect solution for keeping our chickens warm in winter, keeping their coop clean with minimal effort, and making compost.
+It’s called the deep litter method, and everyone should try it!

 When it comes to homesteading, we’re about as easy going as you can get.
 Cleaning out the chicken coop every day and following around our darling little chickens with a pooper scooper is not my idea of fun.
 This system was made for people like us.